ksashi95/consumer_insights_market_research_powerbi/README.md

 ---

-## 📌 Disclaimer
+## 📌 Dataset Notice:

-This repository is intended for educational and portfolio purposes.
-The published version uses anonymized data while preserving the original analytical methodology and report structure.
+The original survey dataset is not included because it contains confidential/proprietary information.
+The report and documentation are provided to demonstrate the data model, analytical approach, and Power BI implementation.